-Ok, I have a confession to make: I honestly wasn’t planning on sharing this with you.
+Ok, I have a confession to make: I honestly wasn’t planning on sharing this recipe with you.
 At least, not this year.
 Why?
 Because I’m well aware that we’re in the middle of September, the tail end of summer stone fruit season, and all anyone wants to talk about now is apples and pumpkin and such.
-Not many people are sharing summery recipes anymore.
+Not many people are sharing summery recipes (like cherry cobbler or no-churn peach ice cream) anymore.

 But here’s the thing: I still have a lot of summer fruit sitting around.
 Particularly after last weekend, when we went to an orchard in Michigan with my parents and came home with armfuls of peaches and nectarines.
 To make matters more complicated, I already had a few plums sitting around (not to mention the figs and grapes and apples also hanging out in my fridge currently).
 I can’t help myself.